Chief of Performance Strategy and Innovation

 OPSI Project Manager

-Penny Macias joins the MAAP team bringing experience in project management and a legal background.
+Penny is a certified Black Belt in LEAN/Six Sigma.
 She holds a Juris Doctorate from the University of Tulsa, College of Law and a Bachelor of Arts degree in Sociology from Oklahoma State University.
 She leads projects that use data to improve processes and outcomes and trains other employees in how to manage their own improvement projects.